loorollbinoculars/InfinitelySubdividable/README.md

 # Infinitely dubsividable, resizable panels

 A React panel component that is fully user-customisable, and infinitely subdividable.
-Make a dashboard that perfeclty fits your needs, using intuitive dragging and dropping controls.
+Make a dashboard that perfectly fits your needs, using intuitive dragging and dropping controls.

 Inspired by Blender's [Areas](https://docs.blender.org/manual/en/latest/interface/window_system/areas.html).